 How Does Computational Fluid Dynamics Work?

-This is where numerical analysis and computers come in to play.
+This is where numerical analysis and computers come in to play; online simulation.
 By using numerical approximations, CFD turns the full differential equations into systems of linear equations, which are then solved to obtain field values such as velocities, pressures, and temperatures on a finite (but often large) number of points in the domain of the problem.

 Although numerical methods for obtaining approximate solutions to differential equations have existed for many centuries, the ability of computers to store large amounts of numerical data and perform fast operations on them is what has turned technology into the most practical tool for physicists and engineers.
 At the same time, this means that one often finds that the application of CFD to practical problems is limited by the computational power available.